denmacundefined/gopro-2014-dash-cam/README.md

 ## How to use
 For using this feature you need also to put on your camera in some place in a car with a charging cable, after starting the car and power supplying for the camera you should turn on the camera by mode button, and after 3 seconds (or more after the camera run) press record button.
 For stopping the dash cam you need first to press again record button and after stopping with the long press mode button turn off the camera.

+## How it works
+The autoexec.ash file will start with starting camera, after which the script will do looping all time, and only manually turning off the camera can stop this loop.
+In the loop, the script is waitin 15 minutes, after which moving all files in the LIFO stack by folders (before-0 will get files from before-1 and will be removed).
+After moving all files in the LIFO stack script will stop recording, move new files to the directory before-9, and will run recording again.
+It means that you will have history every time for 2 hours and 30 minutes before the actual time in the case of 32GB sd card.